HenriGund/Hybrid-Control-ws2/HW2.md

 The figure shows the responses of the P, PD, PI, and PID controllers.
 As expected, the P and PD controllers stabilize below the desired temperature (25 °C).
 This happens because neither P nor PD contains integral action, so they cannot eliminate the steady-state error.
 In contrast, the PI and PID controllers reach the correct setpoint, although with different overshoot and settling times due to the different contributions of integral and derivative terms.

-We modified the parameters considering that: Kp controls the speed in which the system gets stable; Kd controls the variance in error, avois oscilations; Ki adapts to the correct point.
+We modified the parameters considering that: Kp controls the speed in which the system gets stable; Kd controls the variance in error, avoids oscilations; Ki adapts to the correct point.
 Making progressive corrections, the figure below shows the responses of all four controllers (P, PI, PD, and PID) using the tuned parameters (Kp = 20, Ti = 0.1, Td = 15).
 With these values, the controllers exhibit significantly improved behavior compared to the initial tests.

 ![alt text](image-1.png)

 As expected, the P and PD controllers still stabilize slightly below the setpoint.
 This happens because neither controller includes an integral term, so a small steady-state error always remains in systems of this type.
-However, the high Kp and large static gain, the residual error becomes very smaller.
+However, with the high Kp and large static gain, the residual error becomes very smaller.

 ---